Madison Dearborn poised to buy IPL Plastics as shareholders back €356m deal

 Led by chief executive Alan Walsh, IPL makes everything from wheelie bins to yoghurt cartons.
 The company has factories in the Republic, Canada, the US, the UK, Europe and China.

-Once called One51, the company offered its shares for 13.50 Canadian dollars when it first floated on the Toronto Stock Exchange in June 2018, raising €120 million.
+Once called One51, the company offered its shares for Can$13.50 when it first floated on the Toronto Stock Exchange in June 2018, raising €120 million.